maria0904m/COMP3010---70-/README.md

 # COMP3010---70-
 ## 1.Introduction
 Security Operations Centres (SOCs) are responsible for continuously monitoring, detecting, and responding to threats across an organisation’s infrastructure.
-In practice, SOC analysts must work with high volume, heterogeneous telemetry (network flows, endpoint logs, cloud audit trails) and turn this raw data into actionable incident investigations.
+“SOCs are tasked with monitoring and detecting threats across an organization's technology ecosystem“(Sysdig, 2024).
+This reflects that, SOC analysts must work with high volume, heterogeneous telemetry (network flows, endpoint logs, cloud audit trails) and turn this raw data into actionable incident investigations.

 Splunk serves as a common SIEM platform in such an environment.
 It enables various log sources to be searched and correlated with the use of its Search Processing Language (SPL).
+“A SIEM collects and organizes all the data coming from various sources within your network infrastructure … to find unusual behavior and malicious activity and stop it automatically” (Splunk, 2024).

 This research will utilize the BOTSv3 dataset, provided by Splunk, which simulates various attacks against Frothly, a fictional brewing company.
 The BOTSv3 provides pre-indexed logs from AWS, Windows endpoints, S3 access logs, and various other supporting technologies that enable realistic SOC workflows without the overhead required to build a live lab.